 Growing from your new solid foundation

-Once you’ve moved your site, checked and double-checked everything is working properly, it’s time to plan your growth on your new WordPress site.
+Once you’ve moved your site and checked and double-checked everything is working correctly, it’s time to plan your growth on your new WordPress site.

-Part of re-platforming to WordPress is gaining much more control over the content of your site, and you’ll be able to manage much more of the content yourself, so it’s important to plan ahead.
+Part of re-platforming to WordPress is gaining much more control over your site’s content, and you’ll be able to manage much more of the content yourself, so it’s important to plan ahead.

-Having all your old ranking content on the new site is great, but you now need to think about future blog content, premium content (such as PDFs and white papers for content marketing).
+Having all your old ranking content on the new site is excellent, but you now need to consider future blog content and premium content (such as PDFs and white papers for content marketing).